Oldranda1414/AutoDev/docs/implementation.md

 The second solution is preferabble but if the new exceptions defined in `module_b` are simple copy pastes of the exceptions defined by `module_a` this solutions seems to violate the DRY principle.

+### Second solution

+Custom exceptions have been defined in their own module, `errors.py`, and only the modules that need to throw or catch the exceptions import them.

+This allows the modules that catch the exceptions to only depend on the exceptions module and not depend on the modules that actually throw them.

 ### Final solution

-Custom exceptions have been defined in their own module, and only the modules that need to throw or catch the exceptions import them.
+During development the necessity to return different exit values based on the execution result of the tool arose from requirements.

+Also the presence of error text provided to the user in the handlers module appeard to be a major separation of concerns principle violation.

+For this reason a more powerfull error handling structure was implemented.

+TODO complete this

-This allows the modules that catch the exceptions to only depend on the exceptions module and not depend on the modules that actually throw them.
+- only services depend on the errors they throw, not the handlers
+- services can create the error passing helpful information
+- only errors module knows error code and message

 ## LLM Server Module